 2. Referring to Pillow Back Assembly Diagram, overlap hemmed edges of blue batik pieces about 4″ to make a 15-1⁄2″ square.
 Stitch across overlaps to make pillow back.

-3. Layer pillow top and pillow back with right sides together.
+3. Layer Batik Log Cabin Pillow Free Patterns top and pillow back with right sides together.
 Stitch all edges to make pillow cover.
 Turn right side out through opening in pillow back; press.
 Insert 15″-square pillow form to complete pillow.
-You can download here the pattern.